Speakers - 2019

 September 12th - Annie Johannessen - Farm coordinator at West Coast Seeds will speak on Bumble Bee Conservation.
 Annie graduated in 2017 from the Horticulture Training Program at the UBC Botanical Garden, and her focus is on developing sustainable farming & gardening practices to promote ecological health. https://www.westcoastseeds.com/pages/bumblebee-conservation

 October 10th - Julia Guest - Gardens in China with a Touch of India.
-To find out more about the many tours that Julia's has and can arrange, please see her websites at http://www.womenwithwings.ca/ or http://www.trvlconcepts.com/julia-guest-ctc.html
+As a travel consultant in Edgemont Village, Julia’s interest turned to garden tours which she has designed for more than 30 years.
+Julia loves to talk about and share photos of the gardens she, and many tour participants across Canada, have enjoyed.
+Classical Chinese gardens have unique qualities that will be explored and - gardens in India…Who knew?
+To find out more about the many tours that Julia has and can arrange, please see her websites at http://www.womenwithwings.ca/ or http://www.trvlconcepts.com/julia-guest-ctc.html

 November 14th - Members only AGM and Christmas social